JoesCat/gimp-refocus-it/README.md

 Note: The Original Web page content, pictures, and files were located here https://refocus-it.sourceforge.net/ for versions 1.0.2 & 2.0.0

-Recent updates and patching by Joe da Silva in 2024..2025.
+Recent versions 2.1, 2.2 updates and patching by Joe da Silva in 2024..2025.